TheFixerDevelopment/SkyblockPE/README.md

 * PocketMine-MP - Tested and working.
 (Use this branch [Here](https://github.com/TheFixerDevelopment/SkyblockPE/tree/Pocketmine-ONLY)

-* GenisysPro - Tested and working.
-(Use this branch) [Here](https://github.com/TheFixerDevelopment/SkyblockPE/tree/patch-1)
+* GenisysPro - Tested and working (Use this branch) [Here](https://github.com/TheFixerDevelopment/SkyblockPE/tree/patch-1)

-* Tesseract - Tested and working (Using this branch)
+* Tesseract - Tested and working (Use this branch) [Here](https://github.com/TheFixerDevelopment/SkyblockPE/tree/patch-1)

-* ClearSky - Tested and working (Using this branch)
+* ClearSky - Tested and working (Use this branch) [Here](https://github.com/TheFixerDevelopment/SkyblockPE/tree/patch-1)

 ## COMPATIBLE MCPE VERSIONS FOR THIS PLUGIN: